Follow us on Facebook and Twitter

 Overall, this brief but ranging discussion of ultra-low water use buildings likely has given you a lot to think about.
 As indicated at the start, there are a number of reasons why the goal of very low water use and site-level water autonomy, in residences and beyond, may be important to you, your family or organization, or larger community.
 But in nearly all cases, I think you can see that it is a realistic and economical goal, and potentially a highly beneficial one too.

-I welcome your comments and questions on this crucial topic in modern natural design and development.
+I welcome your comments and questions on this crucial topic in modern natural design.

 Mark Lundegren is the founder of ArchaNatura.